karolyleo/flick-wiki/README.md

     team: "YOUR_TEAM_NAME" // Replace this with your team name });
 ```
-4. Open the `index.html` file in your browser to run the app.
+4. Open the `index.html` file in your browser.
+5. Your team is now ready to start working on the project!
+Happy coding!
 ## Project Files

 The project has the following files: